gbuk21/sightswords.github.io/split1/_posts/2017-04-09-Sight sentences reading practice 498.md

 ---

-Helps to learn sight words and their spelling.
+You will learn to read following sight words and sentences

-Opportunitiy to repeat the spelling.

-Practice spelling.

-Practice for spelling bee competitions.
+1) I am putting these photos on the wall
+2) The leaves are falling

 {% include youtubePlayer.html id=page.youtubeId %}